somod-dev/somod-http-extension/README.md

 export default UserService;
 ```

 This module also provides a utility library to create Serverless Functions with multiple routes easily.
-Refer to [RouteHandler](#routehandler) for more details
+Refer to [RouteBuilder](#routeBuilder) for more details

 ## Specification